adiastra/Laser-Projector-Controller/README.md

 **Safety delay times**

 The delay times for each delay type are configurable at the top of the sketch. note that SHUTTER_DELAY should be the shortest, followed by INTERLOCK_DELAY and BOOT_DELAY should be the longest (all in milliseconds).

+If your show controler closes the shutter during

 MESSAGE_DELAY can be whatever you want as it only controls how often messages repeat in the serial readout.